 Total Climb – 196m

 The well-maintained trail to the peak of Mount Ngungun begins at the signpost and information board with a gentle bushwalk into open forest, followed by a series of switchbacks as you climb the mountain.
 Part way up the mountain, there is a great view of Mt Tibrogargan.
 The summit provides spectacular close-up views of nearby Mt Tibrogargan, Mt Coonowrin and Mt Beerwah.
 Remember to stop, breathe and enjoy the moment.
 The trail is shaded for the most part but completely exposed at the summit.

 What to bring

-This hike can be done within an hour and therefore you don’t need to take a lot with you.
+This Mount Ngungun hike can be done within an hour and therefore you don’t need to take a lot with you.
 I suggest taking a water bottle and camera.

 I recommend using Google Maps to find Mount Ngungun!

 Follow Steve Irwin Way to the Glasshouse Mountains Township.
 Follow the road to the west over the railway lines and turn left into Coonowrin Road at the T junction.
-Then turn right into Fullertons Road just after the State School and along this road to the car park at the base of the mountain.
+Then turn right into Fullertons Road just after the State School and along this road, you will find a car park at the base of Ngungun mountain.

 Facilities at Mount Ngungun

-You will find Picnic Facilities and a lookout.
+You will find Picnic Facilities and a lookout at Mount Ngungun.

 There are no national park fees payable for day use.